thzandvl/microhack-sap-data/setup/generatePayments.md

 <img src="../images/paymentGen/paymentsDataCSV.jpg">

-* The resulting csv file can be uploaded to cosmos db.
+* The resulting csv file can be uploaded to cosmos DB.
 For pipeline setup you can refer to <b>Pipeline Setup</b> paragraph at [Payment Generation](paymentsSetup.md).
 <!-- paymentsSetup.md#pipeline-setup doesn't seem to work on gitHub>